mgks/Android-SmartWebView/README.md

 * [Facebook](https://www.facebook.com/imgks)
 * [Twitter](https://twitter.com/getmgks)

-### Thanks to
-* hotchemi [for Android-Rate script]

 ## License
 This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details or read [MIT license](https://opensource.org/licenses/MIT).

 ## Acknowledgment
-Rating method used in this app is developed by another author, whom I was unable to find on github as files were non-credited.
-Thanks to the programmer who did it.
+Rating method (Android-Rate) used in this app is developed by [hotchemi](https://github.com/hotchemi) and thanks to other programmers who contributed to this project.

-Post any issue if you got any problem handling the project and if you want to contribute, you're most welcome to help me make it smarter than what it is.
+Post any issue if you got any problem handling the project and if you want to contribute, you're most welcome to help me make a smarter project than what it is.
 Just drop me a mail at: [getmgks@gmail.com](mailto:getmgks@gmail.com)

 **This project on Infeeds - [Android Smart WebView open source to upload files, get GPS locations and more advanced features](https://infeeds.com/d/CODEmgks/25019/android-smart-webview-open-source-upload)**

-**A little note:** *You all must keep up with programming.
+**A personal note:** `You all must keep up with programming.
 It's sometimes difficult and sometimes easy but fun afterall, you can create your own world with programming, that's the beauty of it.
-So, all the best for your next creation.*
+So, all the best for your next creation.`